-I recommend to take as little as you can, go through your packing list and take out everything you can live without for a couple of weeks.
+I recommend taking as little as you can – go through your packing list and take out everything you can live without for a couple of weeks.
 I included a laptop just in case you need it for school or work, otherwise, keep it at home as well!

 Over-packing is one of the Common Travel Mistakes we all make!
 Keep them in mind!